bincrafters/bincrafters.github.io/_posts/2018-02-19-Boost-package-deprecations.md

 ---
 layout: post
-title: 'Breaking Package Changes - Lowercase'
+title: 'Announcement: Boost package deprecations'
 tags: [C++, Conan.io, Boost, Bintray]
 ---

-This is an announcement of upcoming breaking changes to some Bincrafters packages.
-Most importantly, the boost modular packages for v1.64.0 and v1.65.1.
-In short, we are switching to a new naming convention featuring all lowercase characters and underscores.
+This is an announcement of the planned deprecation and replacement of the Bincrafters modular boost packages.
+Specifically, the boost modular packages for v1.64.0 and v1.65.1 featuring upper-case characters and dots will be removed.
+Users must switch to the new naming convention featuring all lower-case characters and underscores.

 ## Example

-Old: `Boost.System/1.66.0@bincrafters/stable`
+**Old:** `Boost.System/1.66.0@bincrafters/stable`
-New: `boost_system/1.66.0@bincrafters/stable`
+**New:** `boost_system/1.66.0@bincrafters/stable`

-## Exceptions
-The unit test library `Catch` from Phil Nash is currently the only exception to the rename.
-It was accepted into Conan Center with the uppercase name, and is heavily used.
-Therefor, it will not be changed.  `catch2` is a separate package, and features the lower-case naming convention.

 ## Required Action
 For the `boost` packages, users should begin migrating their package references to point to the new naming convention ASAP.
 Also of note, the `boost` packages were completely re-written during the rename, with a number of patches and bugfixes.
 If you discover a breaking change to your setup, please let us know (see github issues link at the bottom of this post).